extension-js/extension.js/README.md

 - [x] `create` - Everything needed to create a new extension.
 Supports templates (alpha)
 - [ ] `develop` - Everything needed to develop a new extension. (under development)
-  - [x] `start` - Runs the extension on a browser with support for hot-reload, JS modules, and custom browser configs. (in progress)
+  - [x] `start` - Runs the extension on a browser with support for hot-reload, JS modules, and custom browser configs. (alpha)
     - [ ] `--browser` - Sets the browser to open.
 Defaults to default broser
       - [x] `chrome` - Develop your extension running a standalone Chrome instance
       - [ ] `firefox` - Develop your extension running a standalone Firefox instance